Four Love stories – all based on a simple smile and hello.

 Ben and Jerry make a Ménage a Trois?

-Jan writes that she was in line at the Berkeley Bowl just last Thanksgiving vacation with a basket overflowing with all the requisite ingredients for the feast she was hosting.
+Jan writes that she was in line at the Berkeley Bowl just last Thanksgiving vacation with a shopping basket overflowing with all the requisite ingredients for the feast she was hosting.

 A bearded man behind her had a basket with staples: coffee, juice, milk, paper towels, TP and 10 pints of ice cream.
 Jan said she smiled and joked about his ice cream collection.
 He revealed he had been living and working in Haiti for three months.
 He had dropped 20 pounds and for weeks was dreaming of Ben & Jerry’s chocolate swirls, Cherry Garcia and Chunky Monkey.